Steel, Jones lead Ducks to 4-1 win over Blues

 PLAGER HONORED

 The St. Louis Blues are honoring the life of the late Bobby Plager with a jersey patch that features his retired No. 5 surrounded by a blue heart.
 The patch will be worn for every game through the end of the season.
 Plager was an original Blue and played 616 games with St. Louis, posting 20 goals and 121 assists.

 Known for his famous hip check, Plager, after retiring as a player, served the Blues for more than 50 years in various capacities, including head coach, scout and community ambassador.
 Plager passed away Wednesday at age 78.
-In the pregame warm-up, the Blues wore a No. 5 vintage Plager jersey from the team’s first season.
-The scoreboard had a video tribute to Plager before the game and showed his family there, too.

 INJURIES